Augmentum Fintech 31 March 2020

 Daily Closing Price

-Augmentum Fintech (AUGM) aims to generate capital growth over the long term through investing in fast-growing and high-potential financial services technology businesses based predominantly in the UK and continental Europe.
+Augmentum Fintech (LON:AUGM) aims to generate capital growth over the long term through investing in fast-growing and high-potential financial services technology businesses based predominantly in the UK and continental Europe.

 Currently the portfolio constitutes investments in 18 companies, loosely grouped into banking services, ‘rails & infrastructure’ and asset/wealth management.
 This is in line with the objectives made at launch, with the anticipated number of holdings being between 15 and 20.